About Caroline

 Caroline ignored this for a while, but they were adamant, so she eventually gave in.

-This level of industry insight and self-awareness is probably why it took Caroline twenty years and five books to get a publishing deal.
+This level of industry insight and self-awareness is why it took Caroline twenty years and five books to get a publishing deal.

 image.jpg